Are you looking for some of the most inspiring English words with deep meaning?

 Alchemy – studies about substances through which the generation of gold and silver may be artificially accomplished.

-Caravan – a company of travelers on a journey through a desert or hostile regions.
+Caravan – a company of travelers on a journey through a desert or hostile region.

 Macabre – having death as a subject: comprising or including a personalized representation of death.